Working on the concept here of a new movie, ladies and gentlemen.

 It means learning as rapidly as you can an English language if you don't already speak it.

-He said this uh on the radio, by the way, and he said it also means understanding that in certain areas, such as the equality of men and women, people who come from societies where women are treated in an inferior fashion have got to learn very quickly that that is not the case in Australia.
+And he said it also means understanding that in certain areas, such as the equality of men and women, people who come from societies where women are treated in an inferior fashion have got to learn very quickly that that is not the case in Australia.

-Well, predictably the comments prompted a fierce reaction from young female Islamic leader Iqtimal Hagi Ali, a member of the Prime Minister's advisory group.
+Well, predictably, the comments prompted a fierce reaction from young female Islamic leader Iqtimal Hagi Ali, a member of the Prime Minister's advisory group.

 She accused Mr. Howard of threatening to further marginalize Muslims.